oddlama/embedded-devices/embedded-devices/README.md

 transferred over the bus as-is.
 Each field will automatically get accessor functions with which you may read or write them without incurring the overhead for full (de-)serialization.

+The given codec provides then necessary information about the protocol that is needed to access the register on a certain bus.
+It can determine how the register address is used on the wire and could do extra checks like CRC checksums.

 > [!NOTE]
 > I find it a bit misleading that the members written in `ValueRegister` end up in `ValueRegisterBitfield`.